 Finding Food: Build Your Own Stash

 - Look for protein options that will last for at least a month unrefrigerated.
-Opt for canned proteins like tuna, sardines, salmon, and chicken, and dried options like compliant jerkies and snack sticks.
+Opt for canned proteins like tuna, sardines, salmon, and chicken, and dried options like compatible jerkies and snack sticks.

 - Keep small bottles or jars of your favorite fats on hand.
 Almond and coconut butter are great for eating with vegetables (or on their own, if necessary).
 Olive and avocado oil stored in opaque containers are good for dressing salads or veggies.